rocketlaunchr/go-pool/README.md

 # A Better sync.Pool

 This package is a thin wrapper over the `Pool` provided by the `sync` package.
+The `Pool` is an essential package to obtain maximum performance by reducing the number of memory allocations.

 ## Extra Features